 Market risk is the risk that the fair value or expected future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk: currency (foreign exchange) risk, interest rate risk and other price risk.
 The Corporation is not exposed to significant foreign exchange or other price risk.
-In addition, the Corporation is not exposed to significant interest rate risk as its portfolio investments, loans receivable and debenture debt are at fixed interest rates.
+In addition, the Corporation is not exposed to significant interest rate risk.

-8. Related party transactions
+5. Related party transactions

-The Corporation is administered by employees of the Department of Finance.
-The salary costs of \$50,170 (2019 - \$61,037) for these employees are paid by the Department of Finance, reimbursed by the Corporation, and are reflected in these financial statements.
+The Corporation is administered by employees of the Department of Finance with information technology support provided by the Office of the Chief Information Officer.
+Salary costs of \$41,258 (2022 - \$56,716) for these employees are paid by government, reimbursed by the Corporation, and are reflected in these financial statements.
+These transactions are in the normal course of business measured at the exchange amount.

-9. Budgeted figures
+6. Budgeted figures

-Budgeted figures have been provided for comparison purposes and have been derived from the estimates approved by the Director of Pensions and Debt Management.
+Budgeted figures have been provided for comparison purposes and have been derived from the estimates approved by the Director of Treasury Management.